 • Wear protective gear at all times.

-IIM is a member of the Michigan Deer Crash Coalition.
-For more information visit, www.michigandeercrash.org.
+IIM is a member of the Michigan Deer Crash Coalition (visit us on Facebook).
+For more information visit, www.michigandeercrash.com.